LOCATION FUQUAY NC+AL FL GA SC

 Redoximorphic features--masses of oxidized iron in shades of red, yellow, or brown and iron depletions in shades of brown, yellow, or gray

-Btv horizon or Btcv horizon (where present):
+Btv horizon or Btcv horizon (if it occurs):

 Color--hue of 10R to 2.5Y, value of 4 to 8, chroma of 1 to 8